 With all of these factors coming into play we were left with a challenge: How to update a cherry sleigh bed to make it work in our new room and save the money on a new bed frame.

 Queen Sleigh Bed: Before

 Here are a few pictures of what our traditional sleigh bed looked like in the primary bedroom of our old house.
 That bedroom was quite a bit larger.
 Our current house has a much smaller primary bedroom.

 The size of our bedroom eliminated the possibility of just changing the color scheme of our furniture and turning our bed into a dark wood sleigh bed.

 We needed to re-think the design to allow our queen bed to fit into the space.

 There were three things that needed to change about our bed in order for us to use it in our new space.

 Changing the Design/Style

-We knew we needed to take the sleigh portion of our bed off.
-Our master bedroom is not very big, so gaining back that extra foot or so lost by the swoop of the sleigh shape on our footboard and headboard was essential.
+We knew we needed to remove the sleigh bed portion of our bed.
+Because of the size of our bedroom it was essential to gain back that extra foot or so lost by the swoop of the sleigh shape on our foot board and head board.

 We cut the sleigh portion off with a circular saw after marking a straight line right where the sleigh bed began to curve.